Youngkin administration rolls back protections for transgender students

 It continued: “LGBTQ+ students already experience much higher self-harm & suicide rates because of the discrimination they face.
 This will only make matters worse.”

+Youngkin spokesperson Macaulay Porter said in a statement that the new model “delivers on the governor’s commitment to preserving parental rights and upholding the dignity and respect of all public school students.
+It is not under a school’s or the government’s purview to impose a set of particular ideological beliefs on all students.”

+Porter added: “Key decisions rest, first and foremost, with the parents.
+The previous policies implemented under the Northam Administration did not uphold constitutional principles and parental rights, and will be replaced.”

-Under the leadership of then-Gov. Ralph Northam, a Democrat, last year the Virginia Department of Education released model policies that provided increased protections for transgender students.
-It enacted the guidelines after the legislature passed a 2020 law that required school boards to adopt an appropriate policy regarding the treatment of transgender and nonbinary students by the start of the 2021 school year.
+Under the leadership of then-Gov. Ralph Northam, a Democrat, the state Department of Education last year released model policies that provided increased protections for transgender students.
+It enacted the guidelines after the legislature passed a 2020 law that required school boards to adopt appropriate policies regarding the treatment of transgender and nonbinary students by the start of the 2021 school year.

-“These new policies are cruel and not at all evidence-based,” Del.
-Marcus Simon, D-Fairfax, who cosponsored the state law, tweeted Friday.
+“These new policies are cruel and not at all evidence-based,” tweeted Del.
+Marcus Simon, D-Fairfax, who co-sponsored the state law, on Friday.
 “If enacted these policies will harm Virginia children.
 Stop bullying kids to score political points.”

-Hanover School Board passes policy to give board final say over each transgender student's access to bathroom

 Youngkin’s push to give parents more say in their children’s public education was a key to his election in 2021 over Democrat Terry McAuliffe.
 It is a message he is now carrying to other states as a model for other GOP candidates for governor.

-The new Virginia model policy says, “empowering parents is not only a fundamental right, but it is essential to improving outcomes for all children in Virginia.”
+The new model policies say, “empowering parents is not only a fundamental right, but it is essential to improving outcomes for all children in Virginia.”

 The ACLU tweet said: “Let’s be clear: Not all parents share the same beliefs.
 The role of public schools is to protect the rights & well-being of ALL students, including trans & nonbinary students.”

-The new policy, according to the Department of Education, took into consideration the more than 9,000 comments the department received during the public comment period for the former model policies.
+The new policies, according to the Department of Education, took into consideration the more than 9,000 comments the department received during the public comment period for the former model policies.

 The new document “hereby withdraws the 2021 Model Policies, which shall have no further force and effect.”